-Julianne Hough Is Pretty In Pink For U.S. Premiere Of ‘Bigger’, Shares Photos on Instagram
+Julianne Hough Is Pretty In Pink For U.S. Premiere Of ‘Bigger,’ Shares Photos On Instagram

 Hough looked lovely in a pink dress that showed off her svelte frame and toned arms.
 Hough complimented the frock with classic makeup featuring winged eyeliner and pink lips.
 Her hair was slicked back and secured at the nape of her neck in a simple bun.

 Hough captioned the photo, “U.S. Premiere of Bigger!! #BiggerTheMovie.”
 The post received over 20,600 likes in an hour.
 Fans adored her look and wished her success with her new project.
-One user commented, “Picture of dedication and hard work right there.”
-Another wrote, “I seriously can’t wait to see it!!!
-Love you as a dancer and even more as an actress (which is saying something) you’re #bodgoals.”

 Hough also told ET that she feels a deep connection with Betty Weider, and admires her accomplishments.